 If you don’t have it yet, The Pocket Chemist is available for purchase from our store with free shipping in the USA or on Amazon using the link below!
 It’s been endorsed by chemistry teachers, chemistry professors, professional chemists and organic chemistry tutors from around the country.

 Use the straight edge of The Pocket Chemist to keep your lines straight and measure each line length to 5 mm to keep things proportional.
-Finish by filling in alternating “up” and “down” axial bonds moving around the cyclohexane ring.
+Finish by filling in alternating “up” and “down” axial position bonds moving around the cyclohexane plane of the ring.

-You can align the straight edge of The Pocket Chemist to one of the existing lines then slide it into position to make your equatorial bond perfectly parallel.
-This applies for all six equatorial bonds and in both cyclohexane ring flip variations!
+You can align the straight edge of The Pocket Chemist to one of the existing lines then slide it into position to make your equatorial position bond perfectly parallel.
+This applies for all six equatorial bonds and in both cyclohexane ring flip conformations!

 Step 5: Draw a ring flip chair conformation

-The ring flip chair conformation is mirrored across either a horizontal or vertical line on your paper.
+The ring flip chair conformation (or chair flip) is mirrored across either a horizontal or vertical line on your paper.
 If you have The Pocket Chemist, simply flip it over.
 You don’t need to worry about the rotation since it has rotational symmetry.

 Remember that axial bonds should be drawn vertically and equatorial should be neither vertical nor horizontal, parallel to the 2nd line clockwise or counter-clockwise from the carbon you’re drawing the bond on.

 Step 6: Add your molecules to the cyclohexane chair conformation (if required)